Kowshik-js/Netflix-GPT/README.md

 -Unsubscribed to the onauthstatechange callback
 -add hardcoded value to the constant file
--Register TMDB API and created an app and get access token -get data from TMDB now playing movies listy API
+-Register TMDB API and created an app and get access token -get data from TMDB now playing movies list API

 # Features